filhype-organization/universal-devops-action/README.md

 Note: All build tools and dependencies are automatically handled by the GitHub Actions runner, no local installation is required.

+## Container Version Tagging

+For container builds, the image version tag is determined in the following order of priority:
+1. If `tag` input is provided, use it directly
+2. If running on a Git tag (e.g., v1.2.3), use the tag version
+3. Otherwise, use the short Git commit SHA

+Additionally, if not building from the main branch and no custom tag is provided, "-snapshot" is appended to the version.

+Examples:
+- Custom tag input "1.0.0" → `image:1.0.0`
+- Git tag "v1.2.3" → `image:1.2.3`
+- Commit abc123f on main → `image:abc123f`
+- Commit def456a on feature branch → `image:def456a-snapshot`

 ## Inputs

 | Name | Description | Required | Default |